Free Calculator

 Cable resistance and signal loss

-Below −0.5 dB is generally inaudible; below −0.1 dB is bulletproof.
-Halve the cable length and you halve the resistance; double the gauge cross-section (3 AWG steps up) and you halve it too.
+Below -0.5 dB is generally inaudible; below -0.1 dB is bulletproof.
+Halve the length and you halve the resistance; double the cross-section (3 AWG steps down) and you halve it too.

 System damping factor

-DF_system = Z_load ÷ (Z_amp_out + R_cable), where the amp's output impedance is its rated DF rolled back: Z_amp_out = Z_load ÷ DF_amp.
+DF_sys = Z ÷ (Z_amp + R_cable) where the amp's output impedance is the rated DF rolled back: Z_amp = Z ÷ DF_amp.
 Cable resistance is in series with the amp, so it directly degrades damping.

-Damping factor governs how well the amplifier controls bass transients.
+Damping controls how well the amp grips bass transients.
 Below 20 you lose grip on woofers; below 10 the bass becomes audibly loose.
 A high-DF amp (500+) gives you generous headroom against cable degradation.

 AWG gauge, by recommended max length

-Maximum one-way length to keep cable loss under −0.1 dB into an 8 Ω load.
-For 4 Ω speakers, halve every length.
-The cheapest hi-fi upgrade is going one gauge up - every 3 AWG steps doubles the cross-section and halves the resistance.
+Max one-way length to keep loss under -0.1 dB into an 8 Ω load.
+For 4 Ω, halve every length.
+Every 3 AWG steps down doubles the cross-section.

 GaugeCross-section8 Ω max lengthNotes